fau-masters-collected-works-cgarbin/gpt-all-local/notes.md

   - Seems to be older than the "knowledge retrieval" tutorial.
 - [Using Vector Databases for Embeddings Search](https://github.com/openai/openai-cookbook/blob/main/examples/vector_databases/Using_vector_databases_for_embeddings_search.ipynb).
   - Shows how to use different embedding databases.

+### Haystack

+- [haystack](https://haystack.deepset.ai/): _"Apply the latest NLP technology to your own data with the use of Haystack's pipeline architecture"._

 ### LangChain